Swapnil-ingle/Swapnil-ingle.github.io/Ninety_Learning_Days.md

 <img src="https://media.giphy.com/media/b9P3TSZvuWu8E/giphy.gif" width="400" height="250" />

-One scientist from the lab, breaks down conducting some 90'th experiment, seeing this Edison addresses the whole lab.
-One thing that I distinctly remember from the speech is the line **"Patience, Persistence, Perseverance"**.
+One scientist from the lab breaks down conducting some 90'th experiment.
+Seeing this, Edison addresses the whole lab.
+While the whole speech is awesome, one thing that I distinctly remember from the speech is the line **"Patience, Persistence, Perseverance"**.
-This nicely summarizes the spirit for this ninety days learning plan for me.
+This nicely summarizes the spirit of the ninety days learning plan for me.

 > I've filled my plate with many things.
 DB book read, Unix Level 1 completion, Japanese and French too!